Co-author: Elise Donaldson

 If your device is stolen, you will usually need to file a police report as soon as possible if you wish to make an insurance claim for the loss.
 You will also typically need to notify your insurance provider of the loss within a certain period of time, and you should always make an effort to find your proof of purchase (such as a receipt).

 If your home and contents insurance policy doesn’t cover your smartphone, you may be able to get cover through your mobile phone provider.

 Many mobile providers offer smartphone insurance for phones under their contracts, either as an add-on to the cost of the customer’s plan, or as an after-purchase extra down the road.

-If your phone is an iPhone, you’re in luck; Apple provides a complimentary 90-day warranty with their products, as well as offering extended warranties for purchase (at the time of writing).
+For example, Apple provides a complimentary 90-day warranty with its iPhone products, as well as offering extended warranties for purchase (at the time of writing).

-You’ll find that most of the major telecom providers in Australia – Telstra, Optus, Vodafone, and Virgin – offer some form of smartphone insurance, according to whistleout.com.au.
+If you do a quick search online you’ll find that most of the major telecom providers in Australia – Telstra, Optus, Vodafone, and Virgin – offer some form of smartphone insurance.
 If you’re going with a smaller provider, then you’ll need to check with them what their coverage options are.

-Note that just as with your contents insurance, smartphone insurance from your mobile provider won’t cover your phone if it is left unattended.
-Mobile providers also exclude from coverage the usual wear and tear, cosmetic damage, and damage from fire or rain.
+Note that just as with your contents insurance, smartphone insurance from your mobile provider typically won’t cover your phone if it is left unattended.
+Mobile providers also tend to exclude wear and tear, cosmetic damage, and damage from fire or rain from their coverage.

 Credit card purchase protection

 Another way your smartphone could be insured is through a purchase protection insurance policy via a credit card.
 Purchase protection (also referred to as merchandise protection or purchase security) insures the belongings you buy with your credit card for a period of time.